 Is homeschooling best for children with special needs?

-Yes, homeschooling is one of the best methods to make learning easy for your children with special needs.
-You can provide one-on-one interaction with your child at home and let them learn at their own pace.
-In addition, you can prevent your child from crowded and infectious places by teaching them at home.
-And importantly, no one can take care of your special child better than you.
+Yes, homeschooling is one of the best methods to make learning easy for children with special needs.
+You can provide one-on-one interaction with your child at home and let them learn independently.
+In addition, you can prevent your child from being in crowded and infectious places by teaching them at home.
+And importantly, no one can care for your special child better than you.